 10. Gain access to your company’s email and scam your colleagues

 In a worst case scenario, fraudsters hack into both your personal and business email.
 If this happens, they can access your corporate network and destroy your professional image.

 This type of cyberattack is known as Business Email Compromise (BEC).
-According to Verizon’s 2021 Data Breach Investigation Report (DBIR), BEC is the second-most common type of social engineering attack [*].
+According to Verizon’s 2022 Data Breach Investigation Report (DBIR), 41% of all BECs involved phishing [*].

 Here’s how the scam works:

 There are many different types of BEC including email impersonation, spoofing, and account takeovers.
 But in general, BEC scams work like this:

 - The attackers take over or impersonate the account of a genuine business, often posing as an executive.
 They typically want money, unauthorized access, or data.
 They gather information about the executive’s contacts, writing style, and personal data.